grufkork/micarray/README.md

 | 3dcammodel          | 3D-scan of 360° camera and visualisations                                                                     |

 ### Ordering
-Production files are generated using [JLC Fabrication Toolkit](https://github.com/bennymeg/Fabrication-Toolkit) plugin.
+Production files are generated using [JLC Fabrication Toolkit](https://github.com/bennymeg/Fabrication-Toolkit) plugin for KiCad 8.0.
 All parts have `LCSC Part #`-fields so they can be assembled by JLC, but I would still recommend double checking everything, in particular small & cheap components so they have not gotten low availability.
 The full array consists of 4 quarter pieces connected in a circle.
 JLC minimum order size is 5, but having an extra module at hand has proven to be useful as all our orders have always had one mic with worsened performance.
 Whether this is due to JLC:s manufacturing process, errors in manufacturing, damages during transport or just bad luck is not known.

 ### Assembly
 #### Shortening the inter-board headers